The parathyroid glands are four tiny glands attached to the thyroid. They are located under the Adam’s apple in your neck.

 These things can help your doctor find out what’s going on:

 - Blood and urine tests.
-These look for high levels of calcium and PTH in your blood or your pee.
+These look for high levels of calcium and PTH in your blood.
 Follow the doctor’s orders before the test to make sure you get the best results.

 - Parathyroid scan.
 This test shows if the parathyroid makes too much PTH.
 This is done as an outpatient at the hospital.
 You will get a shot that contains radioactive material.
 Then you will lie still for about 30 minutes while pictures are taken of your head and neck.
 Later, more pictures will be taken and compared with the first set.